convox/docs/docs/application/services.md

 ### port

-Defines the port on which an HTTP service is listening.
+Defines the port on which an HTTP Service is listening.

 If you'd like to use end-to-end encryption, have your application listenin on HTTPS (self-signed certificates are fine) and prefix the port with `https:`

-If you'd like to run the GRPC service, then prefix the port with `grpc:` for insecure grpc and `secure-grpc:` for secure grpc
+If you'd like to run the GRPC Service, then prefix the port with `grpc:` for insecure grpc and `secure-grpc:` for secure grpc

 #### Examples